By Apollo 24|7, Published on- 23 November 2022 & Updated on -

 Some other common symptoms include lower back pain, the feeling of fullness in the abdomen, and painful coitus.
 In addition, women also feel pressure in their rectum due to a large fibroid.

-Many experienced doctors can diagnose the presence of a fibroid during regular uterus examination.
-It is easy to feel the fibroids if these are present in the body or corpus of the uterus.
-Additionally, a healthcare provider can diagnose the condition by correlating it with the symptoms.
+Many experienced doctors can diagnose the presence of fibroids during regular uterus examinations.
+If fibroids are present in the body or corpus of the uterus, they are easy to feel.
+A healthcare provider can also diagnose the condition by correlating it with the symptoms.

 This is one of the most common non-invasive imaging tests that gives a clear insight into the structure of the uterus and abnormal growth in it.
 Depending on the size of the uterus, the ultrasound may be through the transvaginal or transabdominal route.

-MRI is an advanced imaging technique that uses magnetic energy and radio waves to get detailed images of the internal structure of the uterus.
+MRI is an advanced imaging technique that uses magnetic energy and radio waves to obtain detailed images of the uterus's internal structure.
 An MRI scan can also identify fluid buildup and other uterine abnormalities.

 CT scan uses x-ray images from multiple angles.
 By examining the structure from various angles, a doctor can curate an appropriate treatment plan for the patient.
 A CT scan also helps assess the progress of the treatment.